-Response: The proposed residential health care facility will further strengthen Old Town's urban environment and mixed-use character by integrating additional senior housing options into the downtown core with well-established commercial, medical, cultural, and employment land uses.
-Please refer to the CD1 under the General Plan discussion above regarding the specific design elements that will bring a vibrant, interactive development to the Property.
+Response: The proposed residential community will further strengthen Old Town's urban environment and mixed-use character by integrating additional housing options into the downtown core with well-established recreational, cultural, medical, and employment land uses.
+Please refer to the CD1 under the General Plan discussion above regarding the specific design elements that will bring a vibrant, interactive residential use to the Property.